 This drop-down list allows you to select an already defined tidal curve that contains the tabular data of time of day versus tide elevation (ft or m) for the outfall structure.
-Click the ... browse button to display the Outfall Tidal Curves dialog box, which is described in detail in the next section, to define a new tidal curve.
+Click the [...] browse button to display the Outfall Tidal Curves dialog box, which is described in detail in the next section, to define a new tidal curve.

 This drop-down list allows you to select an already defined time series that contains the tabular data of time of day versus water surface elevation (ft or m) for the outfall structure.
-Click the browse button to display the Time Series dialog box, which is described in detail on page 467, to define a new time series.
+Click the [...] browse button to display the Time Series dialog box to define a new time series.